Meniscus tear: traumatic or degenerative?

 • Limited mobility

-👉 Diagnosis: A clinical examination (e.g. McMurray test) is made to clarify a meniscal tear.
-For secure diagnosis, MRI (magnetic resonance imaging) is the gold standard.
+👉 Diagnosis: To assess a meniscus tear, a clinical examination (e.g., McMurray test) is performed.
+For a definitive diagnosis, an MRI (magnetic resonance imaging) scan is the gold standard.

-Degenerative meniscal tear - wear and osteoarthritis as a trigger
+Degenerative meniscus tear – wear and tear and osteoarthritis as triggers

-A degenerative meniscus tear is caused by creeping wear.
-The fabric becomes brittle for years and often tears with everyday movements.
+A degenerative meniscus tear develops due to gradual wear and tear.
+The tissue becomes brittle over the years and eventually tears, often even during everyday movements.

 🔹 Who is affected?